jjhegedus/engine-docs/source/setup-node.md

 app.use(compress())
 ```

-**Hapi**
+#### Hapi

 Hapi comes with support for compression enabled by default, unless it has been configured with `compression: false`.

-<h2 id="configure-proxy" title="Configure the Proxy">2.
-Configure the Proxy</h2>
+<h2 id="configure-proxy" title="2.
+Configure the proxy">2.
+Configure the proxy</h2>

 There are two options for configuring and deploying the Engine proxy with Node servers.
 You can either install Engine's JavaScript sidecar package from NPM or run a standalone docker container.

-<h3 id="sidecar-package" title="Sidecar Package">Option 1: Sidecar Package</h3>
+<h3 id="sidecar-package" title="Sidecar package">Option 1: Sidecar package</h3>

 This option involves adding an NPM package to your server that will run an Engine proxy in the same container as your server.
 We provide an NPM package that includes a pre-built copy of the Engine proxy.
 It spawns an Engine process side-by-side with your GraphQL server process and incoming GraphQL operations are routed through the Engine proxy and then sent to your server.

-<h4 id="install-npm-package" title="Install NPM package">Install the NPM package</h4>
+**Step 1.
+Install the NPM package.**

 ```bash
 npm install --save apollo-engine
 ```

-<h4 id="adding-engine-to-nodejs-server" title="Add Engine to your Node.js Server">Add Engine to your Node.js Server</h4>

-The Engine proxy uses a JSON object to get configuration information.
-You can instrument your Node server code to support Engine by adding the following steps to the **top** of your server's code:

-**Step 1: Import Engine**
+**Step 2: Create a new Engine instance**

 Import the `Engine` constructor from the `apollo-engine` NPM package.

 ```javascript
 import { Engine } from 'apollo-engine';
 ```

-**Step 2: Create a new Engine instance**

-When you instantiate Engine, you have two options for referencing configuration fields.
+When you instantiate Engine, you have two options for referencing configuration fields: A JavaScript object with options, or a path to a JSON file with those options.

-1. You can set the engine configuration directly with a json object.
-See “JSON Object”.
-2. Or, create a new engine instance that uses a `config.json` file.
-See “Config.json”.

 ```javascript
 // Option 1: JSON Object